BlackRock: How It Became the Largest Asset Manager in the World

 • Sustainable investing: BlackRock is committed to helping its clients achieve their financial goals while also having a positive impact on the environment and society.

 • Private markets: BlackRock is expanding its private markets business to offer its clients a wider range of investment products and services.
+It is also seeking direct lending opportunities in India across different sectors, from agriculture to hospitality, as the country’s growing private credit market attracts more borrowers.
+This approach helps strengthen its position in the global private credit arena.

 • Technology: BlackRock is investing in technology to improve its investment performance and to better serve its clients.

-In addition, BlackRock is focused on expanding its global reach and presence.
+Additionally, BlackRock is focused on expanding its global reach and presence.

 Conclusion